Lightstreamer/Lightstreamer-kafka-connector/README.md

 ![KafkaConnectArchitecture](pictures/kafka-connect.png)

-The connector has been developed for Kafka Connect framework version 3.7.
+The connector has been developed for Kafka Connect framework version 3.7 and requires JDK version 17 or later.

 ### Usage